jeanmarie-eu/rabarbRa/README.md

 The R-package gathers functions and a object to quickly manipulate data.frame and related files (json,...).

-The package has two purposes:
+The package has three purposes:
 1. Easily and quickly manipulate data.frames and related files.
 2. Identify processes that are memory and cpu eaters for further improvements.
+3. Developing solution to 2.

+The package is under active development.
+Its code and syntax might change greatly.

 ## Installation